frostnova721/stickystuff/README.md

 # stickystuff

-An app made with flutter to add Telegram sticker packs to Whatsapp.
+An app to add Telegram sticker packs to Whatsapp.

+made with ❤️ using flutter

 ## Disclaimer